svilex/SkyWars-PocketMine/README.md

 # SkyWars - PocketMine plugin
 ![skywars](https://raw.githubusercontent.com/svilex/res/master/skywars.png)
 ---
-###About
+### About
-This is a [PocketMine-MP](https://github.com/PocketMine/PocketMine-MP) (or forks) plugin that allows you to simply create multiple SkyWars mini-games for mcpe 0.15! :grin:
+This is a [PocketMine-MP](https://github.com/PocketMine/PocketMine-MP) (or forks) plugin that allows you to simply create multiple SkyWars mini-games for mcpe 1.0.4! :grin:

 **This plugin was tested (and works) on:**